MubashirAhmad12/ross1/README.md

 ### Run the openAI python file through the following command:
 python main.py

+(You have to enter the API key in the password)

 ### Run the custom model python file through the following command:
 python sentence_transformer_class.py

+(You have to add the Description of the CV's you require)